morriswong/FinQAChat/METHODOLOGY.md

 ```

 **Key Benefits**:
+- **Why Supervisor Design?**: The supervisor-agent pattern was chosen for its ability to enforce a clear separation of concerns between financial research and mathematical computation.
+This allows for specialized prompts tailored to each agent's specific task, leading to optimized performance.
+Furthermore, it provides robust error isolation, preventing mathematical errors from corrupting document analysis, and ensures transparent reasoning with a clear chain of thought from data to result.
 - **Separation of Concerns**: Financial research vs. mathematical computation
 - **Specialized Prompts**: Each agent optimized for its specific task
 - **Error Isolation**: Mathematical errors don't corrupt document analysis